Challenging the assertion that the Book of Hebrews should be eliminated from the Bible!

 For these reasons and many others, the Eastern traditions supporting Pauline authorship are extremely strong.
 As a result, other early Aramaic sources such as the Marganitha have no problem, whatsoever, in proclaiming on page 124 "Fourteen epistles of the Great Apostle Paul...." specifically including Hebrews.

-Monte Judah, if it's in the Bible, you can bet it's "the whole truth and nothing but the truth"!
-It's been tested and tried by many people with varied backgrounds, including atheists, Satanists, and Muslims, to mention just a few.
-The entire Bible fits together like perfect puzzle pieces - and just because you've had some weird "epiphany" Messianic believers are supposed to chuck the Book of Hebrews?
+HERE'S A REMINDER FOR ANYONE PROCLAIMING TO BE A BIBLE TEACHER: If it's in the Bible, you can bet it's "the whole truth and nothing but the truth"!
+We do NOT wish to come across as arrogant, but it's maddening to see so many off-the-mark teachings, often by those who have no credentials, or aren't in any way qualified to teach.
+The bottom line is that the Bible has been tested and tried by many people with varied backgrounds, including atheists, Satanists, and Muslims, to mention just a few.
+The entire Bible fits together like perfect puzzle pieces - and just because someone has had some weird "epiphany" about the Book of Hebrews, everyone is simply supposed to believe that person's "new revelation" and chuck it out the window?

 The book of Hebrews is primarily theological and instructive.
 It primarily presents an argument for why Yeshua the Messiah is superior to a variety of things ranging from angels, past patriarchs, to the priesthood.
 (I completely agree with the writer's objective and purpose.)
 However, it is not like the Gospels, recounting the days of Yeshua.
 It is written in a letter form (to the Hebrews), but the author does not identify himself.
 In fact, the author is unknown despite the speculation of some Bible teachers.
 There is uncertainty as to exactly when it was written.